 Stoke City Football Club's Community Trust was founded in 1989 and became a registered charity in 2004.

-More commonly known as Stoke City Football in the Community or the Community Programme, the Trust engages with people in many varied ways to stimulate an environment in which they can realise their potential and subsequently accomplish more in whatever walk of life they choose for personal and professional development.
+Formerly known as the Club's Football in the Community scheme or Community Programme, the Trust engages with people in many varied ways to stimulate an environment in which they can realise their potential and subsequently accomplish more in whatever walk of life they choose for personal and professional development.

 The power of sport, particularly football, is used to engage with people of all ages, abilities and social backgrounds.
-We are committed to inclusion work, promoting health and wellbeing, and improving education.
+The Trust is committed to inclusion work, promoting health and wellbeing, and improving education.

-We are devoted to the community we serve.
-Within our catchments of; Stoke-on-Trent, Newcastle-under-Lyme, Staffordshire Moorlands, Stafford, South Staffordshire and parts of North-West Shropshire, we contact, and attempt to benefit the lives of, approximately 150,000 children and young people each year.
+The Trust is devoted to the community it serves.
+Within the catchment areas of Stoke-on-Trent, Newcastle-under-Lyme, Staffordshire Moorlands, Stafford, South Staffordshire and parts of North-West Shropshire, we contact and attempt to benefit the lives of approximately 150,000 children and young people each year.

 The Community Trust strives to: